PacketScan™ - All-IP Analyzer

 Summary Fields, Frame Octets, and Call Detail Records to database along with Traffic Summary for the captured calls.

 Click here to get more information on "NetSurveyorWeb™ Live Demo"

 As a Single Point Packet over IP CDR Analysis System

 To provide a more comprehensive method for analyzing pinpointing quality problems, PacketScan™ has been enhanced to work with GL’s VoiceBand

 Analyzer (VBA) and Call Data Records (CDR) applications to trigger on all calls and generate comprehensive call detail reports along with audio files.

-Packet Data Analysis (PDA) / Traffic Analysis (TA)*
+*Packet Data Analysis (PDA) for Detail Packet Analysis

-*Currently PDA feature is available only for SIP, H323, MEGACO, and MGCP calls.
+*Currently PDA feature is available only for SIP, H323, MEGACO, MGCP, GSMA, and IuCS based calls.
 The PDA support for other protocols will be coming soon.